 API Gateway Security Best Practices

-Symbolic image of a digital shield protecting API endpoints, representing robust API security.
+Symbolic image of a digital shield protecting API endpoints.

 Core Security Principles for API Gateways